Jezda1337/linux-fixes/README.md

 - arch
 - fedora

+-f stands for fix and accepts one value

+- 1 the number one will install and configure imwheel for slow scroll
+- 2 will fix only CApsLOckDElay

+if you want to fix both problems then just use ./install.sh -d {and your pacmage mananger}

+-u stands for uninstall, in case you want to uninstall all the cnfigureation and binaries.

 and also you can use any distribution that is based on already mentions base distributions.
 For example, if you using pop-os, ubuntu, kubuntu or zorin-os you will chose debian, you get the point.